SURGroup/UQpy/docs/source/surrogates/index.rst

 - :class:`.PolynomialChaosExpansion`: Class to generate an approximate surrogate model using Polynomial chaos.

-- :class:`.GeometricHarmonics`: Class to generate an approximate surrogate model using Geometric Harmonics.
+- :class:`.GeometricHarmonics`: Class for domain extension using Geometric Harmonics.

 .. toctree::